johnston9/MS3-Shot-Caller/README.md

 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results](https://github.com/johnston9/MS3-Shot-Caller)
-  - W3C showed no errors and only one warning for the hr rule's background color being the same as it's color, but this was was intentional.
+  - W3C showed no errors and only one warning for the hr rule's background color being the same as it's color, but this was intentional.

 - [JSHint](https://jshint.com/) - [Results](https://github.com/johnston9/MS3-Shot-Caller)
   - JSHint was used with "New JavaScript features (ES6)" and "jQuery" checked in the configuration menu.